Symposium (Plato): Alcibiades' speech

-He was deeply curious towards Socrates' intelligence and wisdom, but Alcibiades really wanted him sexually at the time that Socrates, a man that gave only platonic love to everyone he has encountered, gave up teaching everything he knew towards Alcibiades because of his pride, lust, and immoral conduct upon him(217a).
+He was deeply curious towards Socrates' intelligence and wisdom, but Alcibiades really wanted him sexually at the time that Socrates, a man that gave only Platonic love to everyone he has encountered, gave up teaching everything he knew towards Alcibiades because of his pride, lust, and immoral conduct upon him.
 Yet Socrates made no move, and Alcibiades began to pursue Socrates "as if I were the lover and he my young prey!"
-(217c).
 When Socrates continually rebuffed him, Alcibiades began to fantasize a view towards Socrates as the only true and worthy lover he had ever had.
-So he told Socrates that it seemed to him now that nothing could be more important than becoming the best man he could be, and Socrates was best fit to help him reach that aim (218c-d).
+So he told Socrates that it seemed to him now that nothing could be more important than becoming the best man he could be, and Socrates was best fit to help him reach that aim.
 Socrates responded that if he did have this power, why would he exchange his true (inner) beauty for the image of beauty that Alcibiades would provide.
-Furthermore, Alcibiades was wrong and Socrates knows there is no use in him (218e–219a).
-Alcibiades spent the night sleeping beside Socrates yet, in his deep humiliation, Alcibiades made no sexual attempt (219b-d).
+Furthermore, Alcibiades was wrong and Socrates knows there is no use in him.
+Alcibiades spent the night sleeping beside Socrates yet, in his deep humiliation, Alcibiades made no sexual attempt.

 In his speech, Alcibiades goes on to describe Socrates' virtues, his incomparable valour in battle, his immunity to cold or fear.
-On one occasion he even saved Alcibiades' life and then refused to accept honours for it (219e–221c).
-Socrates, he concludes, is unique in his ideas and accomplishments, unrivaled by any man from the past or present (221c).
+On one occasion he even saved Alcibiades' life and then refused to accept honours for it.
+Socrates, he concludes, is unique in his ideas and accomplishments, unrivaled by any man from the past or present.